 “We want to be clear that the future of the property remains the same: it will be developed for logistics and distribution use, with a process underway to choose a new developer,” a spokesman for IRG emailed OnGardens.org.
 “The track is closed and will not be reopening.”

-After suffering a devastating zoning defeat April 28, just five days after the final races at the former Moroso Motorsports Park, Portman has now withdrawn its permit applications from two key environmental regulators.
+After suffering a devastating zoning defeat April 7, just two weeks before the final races at the former Moroso Motorsports Park, Portman has now withdrawn its permit applications from two key environmental regulators.

 Portman signed a contract to buy the property in August 2021 that would not close until it won zoning approval.